afrid341/Solar-cell-Material-discovery/README.md

 The file **cp2k_input_file.inp** is used to perform the bandgap calculations on CP2K.

 # 3. Post DFT
-Once the structures are converged we use the **Featurelist.ipynb** notebook for fingerprinting the features, the dataset then generated is further send to the Ml notebook for model development.
+Once the structures are converged we use the **Featurelist.ipynb** notebook for fingerprinting the features, the dataset then generated is further send to the Ml notebook for model development with the **bandgap_machine_learning_model_no_rec_feelim.ipynb**

 # 4. For further reference please refer my thesis